Flyer53/jsPanel/README.md

 ###NEWS:###

-+ Currently working on support for RTL text direction.
-I expect this option to be in version 1.10
++ 2014-05-13 **jsPanel version 1.10.0 released**: Most important change is the new **option.rtl** that adds support for RTL text direction on individual jsPanels.

-+ 2014-05-11 **jsPanel version 1.9.1 released**: Maintainance release.
-No changes in the api, just internal code improvements.
++ Further changes in 1.10.0 are a bugfix in **option.modal** when a modal jsPanel is appended directly to the <code>body</code> element and overall improvements in the code base.

-+ 2014-05-07 **jsPanel version 1.9.0 released** implementing a basic **tooltip** functionality - see change log.
+---

 ###jsPanel homepage: [http://jspanel.de](http://jspanel.de/)###